 A local surveyor’s knowledge is key when it comes to knowing about past industrial and agricultural uses within a particular area, which could impact on the structural stability of buildings constructed on such a site.
 Sinkholes occur gradually over time but the collapse of the ground is usually a sudden event and cannot often be predicted.
 However, if the surveyor knows that a particular area has suffered from ‘sinkholes’ in the past and during their inspection identifies slanting trees and fence posts or even large dips and depressions in the ground then these will serve as indicators that further investigations are necessary.
 Furthermore, if the surveyor finds any evidence of recent subsidence to a building – downwards movement of a foundation – or fresh cracks to walls and driveways then further investigations will also be recommended to confirm the cause and any necessary mitigation.

-If you require any further advice in respect of ground instability problems please feel free to contact Hamblin Sullivan Associates for advice in this respect.
+If you require any further advice in respect of ground instability problems please feel free to contact your local office.